 One of the most common concerns following a miscarriage is that it might happen again.
 However, if you have had one miscarriage the next pregnancy will usually be normal.

 We suggest that you wait at least until after the next normal period (four to six weeks) before trying again, as there is a slightly higher risk of miscarriage if you get pregnant straight away.
-It is possible to become pregnant straight away, so if you do plan to wait, you will need to use some form of contraception.
+It is possible to become pregnant straight away, so if you plan to wait, use contraception.

-If you do try for another pregnancy make sure that you avoid any of the lifestyle factors that are known to increase the risks of miscarriage like smoking, alcohol and excess caffeine.
+If you do try for another pregnancy, try and avoid smoking, alcohol and excess caffeine as they increase the risk of miscarriage.
 It is recommended that all women take folic acid while trying to conceive, and continue until three months of pregnancy.
 In your next pregnancy you are encouraged to see your GP and have an ultrasound at about seven weeks.
 If ultrasound is done too early in pregnancy the findings are often uncertain and cause unnecessary worry.

 Feelings and reactions